yuzu-eva/libman/README.md

 "abandoned" or anything else you want in there.
 The string allows for a maximum length of 11.

-You need to set the filepath to you csv in the main.c, but everything else should work out of the box.
+You need to set the filepath to your csv in the main.c, but everything else should work out of the box.
 The Makefile uses clang, but you can change it to gcc in the second line.
 Or you could simply do